isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-08-05-Oral-Answer-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-to-Parliamentary-Question-on-Licensed-Moneylending.md

 ---
-layout: post
-title: Oral Answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Question on Licensed Moneylending
+title: 'Oral Answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Question on Licensed Moneylending'
-date:   2014-08-05
+date: 2014-08-05T00:00:00.000Z
 permalink: /news/parliamentary-speeches/oral-answer-by-sms-indranee-rajah-to-pq-on-licensed-moneylending

 ---

 5 Aug 2014 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)
 <br>